-As much as Intel might claim its CPUs are best for gaming, and it certainly has a valid argument to make there, that's not the whole story.
-AMD's CPUs are some of the best gaming processors available today and even its earlier generations of Ryzen CPUs are no slouch in all sorts of games.
+As much as Intel might claim its CPUs are best for gaming (and it certainly has a valid argument to make there) that’s not the whole story.
+AMD’s CPUs are some of the best gaming processors available today, and even its earlier generations of Ryzen CPUs are no slouch in all sorts of great PC games.

 So, are AMD Ryzen CPUs fast enough for gaming?
 Absolutely, and in many ways, they could be a better choice than even Intel’s best for your next gaming upgrade.

 Which Ryzen CPUs are good enough for gaming?

 If you want the ultimate AMD Ryzen gaming experience, then the 3000-series, the latest generation, are by far the most capable.
 They have a big increase in instructions per clock over previous generations, the highest clock speeds, and, at the higher end, higher core counts than anything that came before.
 But they’re not the only ones that are great for gaming.